camptocamp/tilecloud-chain/README.rst

 to generate tiles in smaller resolution than the sources, it preferable to use the OpenLayers client zoom.
 Notes that you can add a resolution at the end without regeneration all the tiles.

-The ``bbox`` should correspond to the resolution extent, to reduce where the tiles are generated use the ``bbox`` available on the layer.
+The ``bbox`` should correspond to the resolution extent. **CAREFUL: you will have big issue if you use this parameter to generate the tile on a restricted area** use the ``bbox`` on the layer instead.

 The ``srs`` specify the code of the projection.